 Getting rid of moss is simply a matter of prevention.
 One of the best ways to do this is to make your landscape unattractive to moss.
 There are several ways to accomplish this feat.
 First, decrease the amount of moisture content in the area.
 One way to do this is by increasing drainage patterns to direct moisture elsewhere.

-Regular pruning can also help prevent moss from growing on plants.
-It will also help increase the amount of light, which also inhibits moss growth.
+Regular pruning can help prevent moss from growing on plants as well.
+It will also help increase the amount of light, which too, inhibits moss growth.

 How to Get Rid of Moss: Physical Removal & Chemical Control